We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Carefully Review Important Documents

 Before you accept your policy, ensure that you review both your lease and insurance contract so you know you are making the right decision.
 Sometimes, landlords will actually cover certain damages.
-You don’t want to pay for coverage if it’s already guaranteed.
+You don’t want to pay for something if it’s already guaranteed.

 You’ll also need to ensure you agree with the policy contract offered, including your coverage, premium, deductible and term.